 The Buddha has robbed me.
 He has robbed me of my friend, who used to believe in me and now believes in him, who used to be my shadow and is now Gotama’s shadow.
 But he has bestowed on me Siddhartha, myself.

 As the technopagan Gotama standing before me spoke with ease and confidence, I felt much of the room fill with the dreams of Utopia.
 Many of us were convinced that this was it, that what we had been running from had been vanquished and what were looking for was right in front of us.

-Yet I sensed a few other souls like mine feel the nagging dissatisfaction that the road did not end here.
+Yet I sensed a few other souls like feel the nagging dissatisfaction that the road did not end here.
 In this Utopia I sat in, I was surrounded by disciples seeking quick annihilation and renewal, who had brought their old tendencies from their previous lives into the room.

 As the bootcamp progressed at breakneck speed, the aims of the disciples bifurcated just as quickly.
 Many continued to gobble up the linear sequence of projects and lectures, thirsting forever for someone to hand them a specific task list of things to learn.
-Some of us questioned this whole arrangement, knowing that such a thirst would leave us malnourished.
+Some of us questioned this whole arrangement, knowing that such a hunger would leave us malnourished.

 Almost all of us would leave the bootcamp gainfully employed and extremely well-remunerated.
 Yet the valley between the two groups couldn’t have been more vast.

 Later, a mentor articulated this distinction: